joey-carlson/sis-engine/README.md

-# SPAR - Campaign Manager & Multi-Generator System v1.0
+# SiS Tool Engine v1.0

-**Situation, Pressure, and Response** — A living campaign management system with multi-domain narrative generators.
+**Spirals in Spirals** — A pressure-driven campaign management system with multi-domain narrative generators.

-## What is SPAR?
+## What is SiS?

-SPAR is a campaign management tool with integrated multi-domain generators for tabletop RPGs.
+SiS (Spirals in Spirals) is a campaign management tool with integrated multi-domain generators for tabletop RPGs.
 It provides:

 - **Campaign Manager**: Multi-campaign state tracking with factions, pressure, heat, scars, and session history
 - **Event Generator**: SOC-based complication generator for approach/engage/aftermath phases